lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

         iptables-save > /etc/iptables/rules.v4

-If you need to give internet connectivity to any other device simply connect it to the cloud1, with an IP in the range of 10.255.255.0/24 that is not repeated anywhere else and the internet connectivity should work.
+If you need to give internet connectivity to any other device simply connect it to the cloud1, configure it with an IP in the range of 10.255.255.0/24 that is not repeated anywhere else also make sure that the routing is correctly configure on that device so its gateway is the pnet1 IP address, and the internet connectivity should work.

 ## How to connect from your home network or from the internet to the Lab Device in Eve NG

-The goal here is to initiate an ssh session from your local computer and that it connects to the lab device in Eve NG.
+The goal here is to initiate an ssh session from your local computer which will connect to the lab device in Eve NG.

-For this we are going to make use two destination nats: One is going to be configured on the Eve NG virtual machine using ip tables and the other is configured on a firewall device (In my case it is an vSRX) so the connectivity should work this way:
+For this we are going to make use of two destination nats: One is going to be configured on the Eve NG virtual machine using ip tables and the other is going to be configured on a firewall device (In my case it is an vSRX).
+In the end the connectivity should work this way, when trying to connect to Test_Device1:

 - You computer is going to initiate an ssh session to the public IP of the Eve NG machine on tcp port 8001
-- This arrives at the Eve NG machine which is going to translate the destination IP to 10.255.255.10 and going to keep the same destination port 8001
+- This packet or communication will arrive at the Eve NG machine which is going to translate the destination IP to 10.255.255.10 and keeping the same destination port number (8001) and forward this packet to the Mgmt-Firewall --- > 1st Destination Nat
-- This is going to arrive to the lab firewall (vSRX) and this is going to translate the destination IP and destination port to 10.255.254.11 destination port 22 and forward this packet to 10.255.254.11
+- Once it gets to the Mgmt-Firewall (vSRX), it will translate the destination IP and destination port to 10.255.254.11 destination port 22 and forward this packet to 10.255.254.11 (Test_Device1). ---- > 2nd Destination Nat
-- The packet will be received on this host which is listening on port 22 (ssh) and then the connection is going to be established
+- The packet will be received on this device which is listening on port 22 (ssh) and then the connection is going to be established

 This is the diagram for the test setup: